John Wayne Gacy: Murders

 Gacy murdered at least thirty-three young men and boys, twenty-six of whom he buried in the crawl space of his house.
-His victims included people he knew and random individuals lured from Chicago's Greyhound Bus station, Bughouse Square, or off the streets with the promise of a job with PDM, an offer of alcohol, drugs, or money for sex.
+His victims included people he knew and strangers lured from Chicago's Greyhound Bus station, Bughouse Square, or off the streets with the promise of a job with PDM, an offer of alcohol, drugs, or money for sex.
 Some victims were grabbed by force; others were conned into believing Gacy (who often carried a sheriff's badge and had red spotlights on his black Oldsmobile) was a policeman.
 Gacy usually lured a lone victim to his house, although on more than one occasion Gacy had what he called "doubles"—two killed in the same evening.

 Inside Gacy's home, his usual modus operandi was to ply a youth with drink, drugs, or generally gain his trust.
-He would then produce a pair of handcuffs to "show a magic trick", sometimes as part of a clowning routine.
+He would then produce a pair of handcuffs to "show a magic trick," sometimes as part of a clowning routine.
 (Note: Prior to restraining some of his later victims, Gacy cryptically referred to his ultimate intention to murder his intended victim as he discussed and demonstrated innocuous clowning acts by stating he stored clowning "trophies" in his crawl space.)
 He typically cuffed his own hands behind his back, then surreptitiously released himself with a hidden key.
 He then offered to show his intended victim the trick.
-With his victim restrained, Gacy proceeded with rape and torture.
-He frequently began by sitting on or straddling his victim's chest before forcing the victim to fellate him.
-Gacy then inflicted acts of torture including burning with cigars, making his captive imitate a horse as he sat on their back and pulled on makeshift reins around their necks, and violation with foreign objects such as dildos and prescription bottles after he had sodomized his captive.
+With his victim restrained, Gacy proceeded to rape and torture his captive.
+He referred to this ruse as "the handcuff trick".

+Gacy frequently began by sitting on or straddling his victim's chest before forcing the victim to fellate him.
+He then inflicted acts of torture including burning with cigars, making his captive imitate a horse as he sat on their back and pulled on makeshift reins around their necks, and violation with foreign objects such as dildos and prescription bottles after he had sodomized his captive.
 Gacy frequently manacled his captives' ankles to a two-by-four with handcuffs attached at each end, an act inspired by the Houston Mass Murders.
-(Note: Dean Corll, with two teenage accomplices, had used a board fitted with handcuffs at each corner to restrain teenage male victims during sexual abuse and torture.)
+(Note: Dean Corll, with two teenage accomplices, had used a board fitted with handcuffs at each corner to restrain teenage male victims during sexual abuse and torture.
+Several of Corll's victims were also duped into donning handcuffs prior to their restraint.)
 He also taunted many victims throughout their abuse, and was known to have partly drowned several in the bathtub before repeatedly reviving them.